National Public Radio's Diane Rehm to Students: Listen, Fact Check and Seek Credible Sources Tuesday, December 6, 2016

 "Diane emphasized how we as journalists should remember to do less talking and more listening," said Nicole Pampena, a freshman journalism major from North Hills High School in Pittsburgh, Pa.
 "Hearing from Diane is something I will carry with me for the rest of my career."

 "Students also had the opportunity to learn first-hand how Diane plans and organizes her talk show and its importance in this changing media landscape," said Helen Fallon, professor of journalism and director of Point Park's Honors Program. "'Check, check, check,' she emphasized time-and-time again."

 Alexa Newbrough, a freshman theatre major from Deer Lakes High School in West Deer, Pa., said Rehm stressed the importance of the human voice.

 "She talked about how much we as a society are using our phones and technology to communicate, but she wanted it to be clear that the human voice is such an essential way to communicate and it should not be overlooked," Newbrough said.

 Autumn Barszczowski, a sophomore public relations and advertising major from City Charter High School in Pittsburgh, Pa., added, "It was so lovely to meet Diane Rehm.
 She is such a genuine person and spoke to you as though you were a friend, rather than someone she had just met."

 Lead photo by Shayna Mendez, senior photojournalism major

-More About: broadcast production and media management, public relations and advertising, School of Communication, Center for Media Innovation, Center for Media Innovation, broadcast reporting, broadcast reporting, theatre, City Charter High School, Honors Program, Deer Lakes High School, journalism, North Hills High School, guest artists
+More About: broadcast production and media management, public relations and advertising, School of Communication, Center for Media Innovation, Center for Media Innovation, broadcast reporting, theatre, City Charter High School, Honors Program, Deer Lakes High School, journalism, North Hills High School, guest artists